A sharp, well-balanced knife is an essential kitchen tool

 Steak knives are perhaps the one knife you will always need, even if you don't cook and don't own a single food prep knife.
 These are used at meals to cut up meat and larger pieces of food that a butter knife simply can't handle.
 A matched set of good steak knives also adds some class to your table layout when you have guests.

 Although the best knives will stay sharp for a long time, most will eventually need to be sharpened.
 If that's something you'd like to take on at home, see our separate report on knife sharpeners.
 However, if you think that may be above your level of expertise, you can find a local or mail order professional to do the sharpening for you.
 Most of the manufacturers in this report will sharpen knives for the life of the knife for a nominal fee.

 Finding the best knives

 Kitchen knives get a decent amount of feedback and, in recent years, several less expensive brands of knives have risen to the top in many expert reviews and professional tests.
-To find our top choices, we analyzed the results of professional tests from ConsumerReports.org, Cook's Illustrated and Cooking for Engineers.
-TheSweetHome.com also consults ConsumerReports.org and other experts and reviewers, but in some cases experienced cooks then conduct testing to find the best choice.
-Polls from sites such as TheKItchn.com and Gizmodo are instructive for the diverse input offered by readers and editors.
-Last, we examined hundreds of owner reviews from places like Amazon.com, Cooking.com and other relevant retail sites to see how all of these knives perform and persevere in the real world.
+To find our top choices, we analyzed the results of professional tests from ConsumerReports.org, Cook's Illustrated, and Cooking for Engineers.
+Roundups at sites like TheSweetHome.com and TheKitchn.com that also includes testing were also very informative.
+Last, we examined thousands of owner reviews posted at sites such as Amazon.com and ChefsCatalog.com to see how all of these knives perform and persevere in the real world.